willdahlgreen/nicar2022_qgis2/README.md

 ![Saving selected features to create a new shapefile](screenshots/new_nicar_screenshots/qgis_2_screenshot_26.png)

+Give the new shapefile a distinctive name, we've gone for `three_counties_data`.

 Awesome, you have now created a new shapefile with just the power plants that are in those three counties!